DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 A comprehensive glaucoma exam includes the five following tests:

 - Tonometry measures your inner eye (intraocular) pressure (IOP).
-In a tonometry test, a technician or doctor uses a tonometer (a measuring device) to determine the inner pressure of your eye.
+In a tonometry test, an optometry specialist in NYC or ophthalmologist uses a tonometer (a measuring device) to determine the inner pressure of your eye.
 The device or a warm puff of air applies a small amount of pressure to the eye and the push-back is measured to determine the pressure inside your eyeball.
 Normal eye pressure ranges between 12–22 mmHg (millimeters of mercury).
 Most glaucoma patients have eye pressure above 20 mmHg; however, it’s possible to be in this normal range and still have glaucoma.
 Your eye pressure is unique to you.

 - Ophthalmoscopy measures the color and shape of your optic nerve.
 The ophthalmoscopy test helps your doctor find glaucoma damage in your optic nerve.
 This is achieved by using eye drops to dilate your pupil, allowing your doctor to see through it to observe the shape and color of your optic nerve.
 Your eye doctor uses a device with a light on the end to magnify your optic nerve.
-If your IOP is not in the normal range or the examination of your optic nerve has abnormal results, your doctor may then ask you to undergo additional glaucoma exams such as a perimetry and gonioscopy.
+If your IOP is not in the normal range or the examination of your optic nerve has abnormal results, your optometry specialist in NYC or ophthalmologist may then ask you to undergo additional glaucoma exams such as a perimetry and gonioscopy.

 - Gonioscopy measures the angle of your eye between the iris and cornea.
-In a gonioscopy exam, your doctor determines whether this angle is wide and open or narrow and closed.
+In a gonioscopy exam, your optometry specialist in NYC or ophthalmologist determines whether this angle is wide and open or narrow and closed.
 To conduct this exam, your eye doctor places eye drops in your eye to numb it.
 Then a hand-held contact lens is gently placed on your eye.
 This special contact lens has a mirror that shows your doctor the angle between your iris and cornea and whether it’s blocked, closed, wide or open.
 A blocked angle is a possible sign of acute glaucoma and a wide open angle is a possible sign of chronic glaucoma.

 - Pachymetry measures the thickness of your cornea.
 Pachymetry is an easy, painless test.
 Your doctor gently places a probe called a pachymeter in front of your cornea (the window of your eye) to measure its thickness.
 Corneal thickness can influence eye pressure readings, so the pachymetry exam can determine if this is a factor, enabling your doctor to have a better understanding of your eye pressure reading.
 The doctor can then develop a treatment plan that is right for your condition.
 The pachymetry test only takes about a minute to measure both eyes.